-Labels on products and goods tell you about the characteristics of the product or item.
-Accurate product labelling is important as it:
+Labels on products tell you about the characteristics of the product.

-- Helps you make informed choices (choices that are based on facts)
+- Help you make choices based on facts

-Manufacturers of products must meet product labelling requirements.
-Certain pieces of information are often on product labels but are not required by law.
-These are added by the manufacturer or retailer voluntarily.
+Manufacturers of products must follow product labelling rules.
+Some information on product labels is not required by law but the manufacturer or retailer voluntarily adds this.
 For example, instructions on how to cook or serve food is not required but most food labels carry this information.

 Rules covering food labelling

 Food labels give you information such as the nutritional value, weight, ingredients, country of origin, use by date, and allergen warnings.
-In 2014, new EU rules on the provision of information to consumers became law in Europe replacing older rules.
-The Food Safety Authority of Ireland (FSAI) has more information about food information labelling.
+There are EU wide rules covering food information that must be on food labels.

-While these rules apply to all types of food products, certain types of foodstuffs have extra rules for labelling.
-These include:
+While these rules apply to all types of food products, other types of food have extra rules for labelling.

 - The commercial and scientific name of the species

 - If it was caught at sea or in freshwater